aimansafuan01/HAZRA-RESERVATION-SYSTEM/README.md

 This is a homestay reservation system for hazra homestay.
-A group project for enterprise programming using Java EE
+A group project for enterprise programming.
+- Java EE
+- Oracle DB
+- Bootstrap
+- HTML
+- CSS